innodatalabs/tbert/README.md

 ### tbert.bert.Bert
 This is the main juice - the Bert transformer.
 It is a normal PyTorch module.
-You can use it stand-alone or in combination with other modules.
+You can use it stand-alone or in combination with other PyTorch modules.

 ```
 from tbert.bert import Bert